Laopy/Laopython/README.md

-_rpi-robot_ is my personal project of a raspberry pi robot built for fun!
+rpi-robot_ is my personal project of a raspberry pi robot built for fun!
+Thank a lot,Ros!
 ![](images/face-tracking.jpg)

 **Features**: